compbiomed-unito/MUSE-XAE/README.md

 After downloading the repo we suggest to create a pip environment with the requirement libraries, folliwing the step:

+- install python 3.10

-- Install pip:  `pip install virtualenv`
+- Install pip virtual environment:  `pip install virtualenv`

 - Create the environment: `virtualenv env_name`